Skip to content

 MRF-119Prohibited AI PracticesArticle 5

-MRF-54Post-Remote Biometric ID Authorisation and ReportingArticle 26(10) (linked to Article 5(1)(h) regime)
+MRF-54Post-Remote Biometric ID Authorisation and ReportingArticle 26(10) (post-remote biometric identification; separate from the Article 5(1)(h) real-time RBI regime)

 MRF-44Transparent Interaction with Natural PersonsArticle 50(1)